flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateConditionalForwarder
-### Creates a conditional forwarder associated with your AWS directory.
+> Creates a conditional forwarder associated with your AWS directory.
 Conditional forwarders are required in order to set up a trust relationship with another domain.
-The conditional forwarder points to the trusted domain.
+The conditional forwarder points to the trusted domain.<br/>

 #### Input Parameters
 * `Action` - _required_